Nishi HarimaList of winter outing spots

 - Himeji City, Hyogo Prefecture

-Piole Himeji, Terrasso Himeji, Festa, Castle Garden, Q-El Himeji, Miyuki Street Shopping District
+Piore Himeji, Terrasso Himeji, Festa, Castle Garden, Cuel Himeji, Miyuki-dori Shopping Street

 Oimatsu DiningShiso City

-Oimatsu Dining, run by Oimatsu Sake Brewery, which was founded in 1768, is popular for its fermented food lunches, including kasu-jiru, a winter staple.
+Oimatsu Dining, run by Oimatsu Sake Brewery, which was founded in 1768, is popular for its fermented food lunches, including kasujiru (sake lees soup), which is a winter favorite.

 - location